NhanAZ/Stuff/PMBigLogs.md

   - This was caused by creating a new timings handler for each call, regardless of whether a timer already existed for the given event and callback.
 - Fixed `Full Server Tick` and other records being missing from timings reports.
   - This was caused by timings handler depth not getting reset when timings was disabled and later re-enabled.

+# 4.20.4
+Released 6th May 2023.

+## Fixes
+- Fixed players being forced into flight mode in every game mode.
+  - Moral of the story: do not assume anything in Mojang internals does what its name suggests...

+# 4.21.0
+Released 17th May 2023.

+## General
+- PHP 8.1 is now required.
+Most plugins should run without changes, but some might need to be updated due to language-level deprecations.
+- Ticking chunk count is now shown separately from loaded chunk count in the `/status` command, providing useful performance information.
+- Further improved performance of ticking chunk selection.
+- Improved performance of some inventory functions.
+- Reduced server memory footprint in most cases by ~9 MB per thread.
+- Due to large overhead, async network compression is now only used for packets larger than 10 KB by default.

+## Configuration
+- Added the following new `pocketmine.yml` configuration options:
+  - `network.async-compression-threshold` - minimum size of packet which will be compressed using `AsyncTask`
+    - Default is 10 KB, which means that very few packets will use async compression in practice.
+This is because the overhead of compressing async is currently so high that it's not worth it for smaller packets.

+## Timings
+- Timings reports no longer include the unused metadata fields `Entities` and `LivingEntities`.
+- Timings reports now correctly calculate the peak time of a timer.
+  - Previously it was incorrectly recorded as the longest time spent in a single tick, rather than the longest time spent in a single activation.
+  - Timings report version has been bumped to `2` to reflect this change.
+- All world-specific timers now have generic aggregate timings, making it much easier to locate performance patterns across all worlds.

+## Gameplay
+- Players in spectator mode are no longer able to pick blocks, and now have finite resources similar to survival mode.

+## API
+### `pocketmine\world`
+- The following API methods have been added:
+  - `public World->getTickingChunks() : list<int>` - returns a list of chunk position hashes (a la `World::chunkHash()`) which are currently valid for random ticking

+### `pocketmine\inventory`
+- The following API methods have been added:
+  - `protected BaseInventory->getMatchingItemCount(int $slot, Item $test, bool $checkDamage, bool $checkTags) : int` - returns the number of items in the given stack if the content of the slot matches the test item, or zero otherwise
+    - This should be overridden if directly extending `BaseInventory` to provide a performance-optimised version.
+A slow default implementation is provided, but it will be removed in the future.

+## Internals
+### Entity
+- Unused `NameTag` tag is no longer saved for `Human` entities.

+### Inventory
+- `BaseInventory` now uses a new internal method `getMatchingItemCount()` to locate items in the inventory without useless cloning.
+This improves performance of various API methods, such as `addItem()`, `contains()`, and more.
+- Specialization of `Inventory->isSlotEmpty()` in `BaseInventory` subclasses has been added to improve performance of some API methods.

+### Network
+- `RuntimeBlockMapping` no longer keeps all block palette NBT data in memory.
+  - This significantly reduces server idle memory footprint.
+  - For multi-version implementations, this will have a significant impact on memory usage, since a different block palette is often required to support each version.
+  - NBT will be lazy-loaded into memory and cached if `getBedrockKnownStates()` is called.
+However, this is not used by PocketMine-MP under normal circumstances.
+- Removed unnecessary usage of `Utils::validateCallableSignature()` from some internal network pathways, improving performance.

+### Scheduler
+- `AsyncPool` no longer double-checks progress updates on completed tasks.

+### World
+- Ticking chunks are now tracked in `World->validTickingChunks` and `World->recheckTickingChunks`.
+    - This allows avoiding rechecking every ticking chunk for validity during ticking chunk selection, improving performance.
+    - In some cases, this allows bypassing chunk selection entirely, reducing selection cost to zero.
+- Registered but ineligible ticking chunks are no longer rechecked every tick.
+    - This was causing wasted cycles during async worker backlog.
+    - The internal system must call `markTickingChunkForRecheck()` whenever a ticking chunk's eligibility for ticking has potentially changed, rather than just when it has changed from a yes to a no.